fhasan8/CS6220-Group4-TrojanDetection/NeuralCleanse/README.md

 ####

 The essence of our work on this task was running multiple trials to benchmark this method on both CPU and GPU devices.
 Thus, not a lot of code was necessary in performing these runs.
 Our codebase is limited to our attempts to convert our TDC dataset (see the ../Data directory) to TensorFlow.
 Results from those runs can be seen in our Final Report.
+We attempted to use the TDC dataset for this project but ended up just using different variations of the model linked here (https://drive.google.com/file/d/1kcveaJC3Ra-XDuaNqHzYeomMvU8d1npj/view?usp=sharing) by injecting it in different ways and with different triggers.
+This file is just a model trained on GTSRB.
+Performance was measured by taking the outputs of the NeuralCleanse ```gtsrb_injection_example.py``` and ```mad_outlier_detection.py``` scripts that can be found in the NeuralCleanse github linked above.